jasmine-le29/cse15l-lab-reports/LabReport3.md

 do not receive it.
 promote throughout the world.
 ```
 - The command `-v` "inverts" the math of the string you put in " " when using `grep -v " "`.
 In other words, if you don't want a certain word to appear, this is the command for it.
-As shown in example 2, I didn't want any words that contained the letter "a".
+As shown in example 2, I didn't want any words that contained the letter `"a"`.
 When I can the `grep -v` command, it only displays the contents without the word "A".
 This command is useful when you want to filter out the lines that you stated in the command in between the quotation marks to help focus on information that is not related to whatever you stated in " ".
 - Sources:
 https://www.codingninjas.com/studio/library/grep-command-in-linux
 https://geekflare.com/grep-command-examples/